-The 2019 Wisconsin Fairest of the Fairs, who was selected Wednesday evening at the annual Wisconsin Association of Fairs Convention in Wisconsin Dells.
-A field of 42 talented young women, the highest number in the history of the competition, vied for this coveted position, and Meghan Buechel, representing the Brown County Fair, took home the Fairest of the Fairs title.
+WEST ALLIS, Wis. – January 11, 2023 – Wisconsin State Fair officials are proud to introduce the 2023 Wisconsin Fairest of the Fairs, who was selected this evening at the annual Wisconsin Association of Fairs Convention in the Wisconsin Dells.
+A group of 36 talented contestants vied for this highly sought-after position, and Sharlene Swedlund, 22, representing the Green County Fair, took home the title.

 The Wisconsin Fairest of the Fairs program was created 57 years ago to select an ambassador for the Wisconsin Association of Fairs, which represents 75 county, district, and state Fairs in Wisconsin.

 Each year, the Wisconsin Fairest of the Fairs travels throughout the state promoting the educational, agricultural, social, cultural, and commercial opportunities available at Wisconsin’s incredible Fairs.
 The winner must possess outstanding communication skills as well as organization, professionalism, and above all, a passion for the Fair industry.

 In addition, she will serve as an official ambassador of the 2023 Wisconsin State Fair, presented by UScellular, which takes place August 3 – 13 in West Allis.
 This role is comprised of greeting Fairgoers and special guests, performing as the master of ceremonies for events, participating in various contests, and representing the State Fair during special media appearances.

 Swedlund will serve a one-year term, and her responsibilities include appearances at Fairs and events throughout the state, working with media, and promoting the importance of Wisconsin Fairs.